HL7/fhir-saner/fsh/ig-data/input/pagecontent/index.md

-The goal of publishing this guide is to encourage the creation of a community interested in extremely rapid development of interfaces that can support communication Bed and other resourcees to Public Health in this time of crisis.
+The goal of publishing this guide is to encourage the creation of a community interested in extremely rapid development of interfaces that can support communication Bed and other resources to Public Health in this time of crisis.

 This implementation guide provides the FHIR Implementation materials associated with the SANER project.